GetStream/pusher-chatkit-migration/README.md

 * Reactions, Threads and Rich URL previews are supported out of the box
 * Unread counts are available at a per channel as well as per member level
 * Stream is GDPR and HIPAA compliant.
 There are convenient endpoints to integrate GDPR requirements in your app.
 [GDPR docs](https://getstream.io/chat/docs/gdpr/?language=js)
+* Pusher room limit is set to 500.
+Stream doesn't have a channel level limit.
+If you want to have a channel with a million members you can do that.